 In 2018, there has been a lot of talk about the capacity crunch and issue of the driver shortage.
 There’s no wonder that shortage problem is still in effect as the demand for drivers increases and the core of trucking workforce plans to retire in 10-15 years.
 According to the World Bank of Data, the United States’ import and export traffic almost doubled between the years 2000 and 2016, but the number of truck drivers didn’t.
 As the global economy is growing faster, the problem of the shortage will become permanent despite the fact that solutions are coming to help.
 Driverless trucks and new technology for route optimization will roll into 2019 to eliminate the pain from the capacity crunch and shortage.

 In the new age of digitalization, logistics companies need to provide more flexibility and transparency into payment systems.
 Blockchain technology and the usage of cryptocurrency lets companies simplify the process of sending and receiving payments and provide protection for online transactions.
-Increased attention to cyber security is another predicted trend in the industry for 2019.
-As digitalization continues to effect various industries and businesses, it is especially important for logistics and transportation companies to steer towards increased safety of their databases and websites.
+Increased attention to cybersecurity is another predicted trend in the industry for 2019.
+As digitalization continues to affect various industries and businesses, it is especially important for logistics and transportation companies to steer towards increased safety of their databases and websites.
 The devastating ransomware in Maersk in 2017 has shown that even industry giants are in jeopardy of cyber attacks.

 Competition between companies becomes fiercer every year.
 In 2018, many shipping giants have joined forces and formed the alliances, and the rate of consolidation will be even higher in throughout 2019.
 The trend of consolidation is especially popular among ocean shipping companies.
 For instance, A.P.
 Moller Maersk, CMA CGM, Hapag-Lloyd, MSC and Ocean Network Express (ONE) recently confirmed their plan to set a global association.
 The main point of merging is to balance prices on the market and let smaller businesses operate.

 To sum it up, 2019 will be a year full of technology and optimization.
-Improved supply chain and inventory management, data analysis, technology, better freight visibility and a focus on cyber security will be the main game changers in the logistics industry.
+Improved supply chain and inventory management, data analysis, technology, better freight visibility and a focus on cybersecurity will be the main game changers in the logistics industry.